 I don’t think that you can generalise if a family entrepreneur is in principle a good entrepreneur.
 There are plenty of family businesses where there is no unity and that are less successful.

 For me factors like reliability, trustworthiness and sustainability are very important arguments for the success of a business.
 Possibly a family business is rather characterised by sustainability as the goal is to survive across generations.

 With the entry of my son into our company the generation change in MC-Schiffahrt has started.
 I am not planning to withdraw from the company in the short term, but it is the objective to successfully realise further ideas and plans in a close and trusting liaison with my colleagues and employees.

 My father said to me recently, when he visited Finn and me in the company: “Look my boy this is how fast you become a senior”.

-He is right with what he says, but I am not afraid, to be succeeded at a given time by my junior, as I had this experience before in playing hockey.
+He is right with what he said, but I am not afraid, to be succeeded at a given time by my junior, as I had this experience before in playing hockey.
 I looked after the children’s hockey team from Finn for 10 years.
 It got harder and harder to claim the ball against Finn, only to realise one day that I had no more chance at all.
 Nowadays Finn plays in the national league and he trains me sometimes in my men’s team.